EMBL-EBI-GCA/gca_hipsci_website/data/faq/access-data.md

 * [ArrayExpress](http://www.ebi.ac.uk/arrayexpress) for gene expression data
 * [PRIDE (PRoteomics IDEntifications)](http://www.ebi.ac.uk/pride) for proteomics mass spectrometry

 The cell lines and data browser will guide you to the correct archive and download link for your chosen data.
-Start at the files table and enter a search term, or use the table filters to discover available data.
+Start at the [files](/lines/#/files) table and enter a search term, or use the table filters to discover available data.

 **Managed-access genetic and genomic data**

-This data is accessible upon the completion of a Data access agreement via the Wellcome Trust Sanger Institute’s [Electronic Data Access Mechanism](https://www.sanger.ac.uk/legal/DAA/MasterController).
+This data is accessible upon the completion of a Data Access Agreement via the Wellcome Trust Sanger Institute’s [Electronic Data Access Mechanism](https://www.sanger.ac.uk/legal/DAA/MasterController).

 **The eDAM website**